rathinaraja/DeepCluster/README.md

     └── ...
 </pre>

-Step 2: Understand the output folder structure
+Step 2: Output folder structure
 -------
 The following set of files are created in the output folder.
 <pre>